 Should I buy a Chromebook or a Windows laptop?
-Whether you’re seeking out the best computer for your child or just weighing which inexpensive computer would make a great gift, we can help you choose the right one.
+It’s a common question, whether asked by parents weighing the best computer option for their children or by people who just want an inexpensive computer for themselves.
+We’ll help you choose the right one.

-Our latest update includes more answers to questions you might have: if I'm buying a Chromebook, how slow (and inexpensive) can it be before it stops being usable?
-What new features are being added to Chromebooks to make them more competitive with Windows laptops?
+Our latest update includes more answers to questions you might have: such as, how slow (and inexpensive) can a Chromebook be before it stops being usable?
+Or what new features are being added to Chromebooks to make them more useful, compared to a Windows PC?
 Read on for the answers, plus our up-to-date buying guide and more.

 Who should buy a Windows PC?